 - Disorganization and lack of follow-through in getting regular exercise.

-Here are the summaries for two early and important studies:
+Here are the summaries for their two early studies:

-- The second study evaluated for ADHD 76 women who had been referred to a medical specialist for the non-surgical treatment of obesity.
+- The 2005 study evaluated for ADHD 76 women referred to a medical specialist for the non-surgical treatment of obesity.
 Of the 76 women, 26.7 percent reported significant symptoms of ADHD in both childhood and adulthood

 Now let’s examine the details for each study.